2018–19 San Diego Toreros women's basketball team

-The 2018–19 San Diego Toreros women's basketball team represents the University of San Diego in the 2018–19 college basketball season.
+The 2018–19 San Diego Toreros women's basketball team represented the University of San Diego in the 2018–19 college basketball season.
 The Toreros, as members of the West Coast Conference, were led by fourteenth year head coach Cindy Fisher.
-The Toreros play their home games at the Jenny Craig Pavilion on the university campus in San Diego, California.
+The Toreros played their home games at the Jenny Craig Pavilion on the university campus in San Diego, California.
 They finished the season 9–21, 2–16 in WCC play to finish in a tie for ninth place.
 They lost in the first round of the WCC women's tournament to Santa Clara.